Thomas Jefferson Davis Bridges

 - Died April 19, 1968 in Nashville, TN USA

-Known for his curveball, pitcher Tommy Bridges made his big league debut with the Detroit Tigers in 1930, retiring both Babe Ruth and Lou Gehrig in his first game.
+Known for his curveball, pitcher Tommy Bridges made his big league debut with the Detroit Tigers in 1930, inducing Babe Ruth to pop out to third base and striking out Lou Gehrig in his first game.
 He spent his entire career with the Tigers and was one of baseball's top pitchers during the 1930s.
-In 1932, he was pitching a perfect game against the Washington Senators until Dave Harris got a hit with two outs in the ninth inning.
+On August 5, 1932, he was zeroing in on a perfect game against the Washington Senators when Dave Harris pinch hit for pitcher Bobby Burke and laced a single with two outs in the ninth inning.

-Bridges won more than twenty games for three straight seasons, from 1934 to 1936 and appeared in six All-Star Games in his career.
-He also played in four World Series, pitching two complete game wins in the 1935 World Series when the Tigers defeated the Chicago Cubs in six games.
-One of the hardest throwers of his days, Bridges finished 12 times in the AL top ten for strikeouts, leading the American League in both 1935 and 1936.
+Bridges won more than 20 games in three straight seasons (1934 to 1936) and appeared in six All-Star Games in his career.
+He also played in four World Series, earning two complete game victories in the 1935 World Series when the Tigers defeated the Chicago Cubs in six games.
+One of the hardest throwers of his time, Bridges finished an impressive 12 times in the American League top ten for strikeouts, leading the junior circuit in both 1935 (163) and 1936 (175).
 However, he was also plagued by control problems, walking over 100 batters six times.

 - 6-time AL All-Star (1934-1937, 1939 & 1940)